formbricks/formbricks/README.md

 ## ⚖️ License

-Distributed under the AGPLv3 License.
+Distributed under the AGPLv3 license.
 See `LICENSE` for more information.

 ## 🔒 Security